Elevate your education: Experience the PhytoCann Summit in person.

+Please note the new dates for our inaugural summit.
 Check out our speakers here!
 Tickets are limited to ensure an intimate experience with emphasis on interaction with the presenters and prioritizing collaboration and networking.
+Early Bird Rate good through December 20, 2025.

 The Roots of Reform: How Parents and Data Helped Cannabis Gain Medical Legitimacy